doctrine/dbal/UPGRADE.md

 # Upgrade to 3.0

+## BC BREAK PostgreSqlPlatform ForeignKeyConstraint support for `feferred` misspelling removed

+`PostgreSqlPlatform::getAdvancedForeignKeyOptionsSQL()` had a typo in it in 2.x.
+Both the option name `feferred` and `deferred` were supported in `2.x` but the misspelling was removed in 3.x.

 ## BC BREAK `AbstractSchemaManager::extractDoctrineTypeFromComment()` changed, `::removeDoctrineTypeFromComment()` removed

 `AbstractSchemaManager::extractDoctrineTypeFromComment()` made `protected`.
 It takes the comment by reference, removes the type annotation from it and returns the extracted Doctrine type.